INTRODUCTION

 Background

-This gospel passage should be understood in the background of a series of events and teachings that happened prior to this.
-After preaching on a mountain at the seashore in Tiberias, Jesus multiplied five loves of barley bread and two fish to feed his listeners, comprising five thousand men and probably an equivalent number of women and children.
+We must read this gospel passage against the background of a series of events and teachings that happened prior to this.
+After preaching on a mountain and at the seashore in Tiberias, Jesus multiplied five loaves of barley bread and two fish to feed his listeners, comprising five thousand men and probably an equivalent number of women and children.
 Considering Jesus as a prophet, the people wanted to make him their king.
 But he withdrew to a mountain alone (Jn 6:1-15).
 Afterwards, the disciples witnessed Jesus’ walking on the water (Jn 6:16-21).
 The next day, the crowd searched for Jesus and found him teaching at a synagogue in Capernaum.

 The Words of Eternal Life